RT-EGG/video_pose_tracker/README.md

 - convert_to_pose.bat
     - Export movie that detected pose on black back-ground.
+    - arguments:
+    1. input video filepath

 - convert_to_overlay.bat
     - Export movie that overlay detected pose on original movie.
+    - arguments:
+    1. input video filepath

+-convert_chromakey.bat
+    - Export movie that chromakey compositing with any background image.
+    - arguments:
+    1. input video filepath
+    2. background image filepath (must be same dimensions of shape with video.)
+    3. clipmode (foreground or background), that means which you want to clip foreground or background.

 ## TODO